Potential applications of graphene: Nanoantennas

 A graphene-based plasmonic nano-antenna (GPN) can operate efficiently at millimeter radio wavelengths.
 The wavelength of surface plasmon polaritons for a given frequency is several hundred times smaller than the wavelength of freely propagating electromagnetic waves of the same frequency.
 These speed and size differences enable efficient graphene-based antennas to be far smaller than conventional alternatives.
 The latter operate at frequencies 100–1000 times larger than GPNs, producing 0.01–0.001 as many photons.

 An electromagnetic (EM) wave directed vertically onto a graphene surface excites the graphene into oscillations that interact with those in the dielectric on which the graphene is mounted, thereby forming surface plasmon polaritons (SPP).
 When the antenna becomes resonant (an integral number of SPP wavelengths fit into the physical dimensions of the graphene), the SPP/EM coupling increases greatly, efficiently transferring energy between the two.

-A phased array antenna 100 μm in diameter could produce 300 GHz beams only a few degrees in diameter, instead of the 180 degree radiation from tsa conventional metal antenna of that size.
+A phased array antenna 100 μm in diameter could produce 300 GHz beams only a few degrees in diameter, instead of the 180 degree radiation from a conventional metal antenna of that size.
 Potential uses include smart dust, low-power terabit wireless networks and photonics.

 A nanoscale gold rod antenna captured and transformed EM energy into graphene plasmons, analogous to a radio antenna converting radio waves into electromagnetic waves in a metal cable.
-The plasmon wavefronts can be directly controlled by adjusting antenna geometry.
+The plasmon wave fronts can be directly controlled by adjusting antenna geometry.
 The waves were focused (by curving the antenna) and refracted (by a prism-shaped graphene bilayer because the conductivity in the two-atom-thick prism is larger than in the surrounding one-atom-thick layer.)

 The plasmonic metal-graphene nanoantenna was composed by inserting a few nanometers of oxide between a dipole gold nanorod and the monolayer graphene.
-The used oxide layer here can reduce the quantum tunelling effect between graphene and metal antenna.
-With tuning the chemical potential of the graphene layer through field effect transistor architecture, the in-phase and out-phase mode coupling between graphene palsmonics and metal plasmonics is realized.
+The used oxide layer here can reduce the quantum tunneling effect between graphene and metal antenna.
+With tuning the chemical potential of the graphene layer through field effect transistor architecture, the in-phase and out-phase mode coupling between graphene plasmonics and metal plasmonics is realized.
 The tunable properties of the plasmonic metal-graphene nanoantenna can be switched on and off via modifying the electrostatic gate-voltage on graphene.